-26.1 Partition table
+29.1 Partition table

-The pg_dist_partition table stores metadata about which tables in the database are distributed.
+The pg\dist\partition table stores metadata about which tables in the database are distributed.
 For each distributed table, it also stores information about the distribution method and detailed information about the distribution column.

-Name Type Description logicalrelid oid Distributed table to which this row corresponds.
+Name Туре Description logicalrelid regclass Distributed table to which this row corresponds.
 This value references the relfilenode column in the pg_class system catalog table. partmethod char The method used for partitioning / distribution.
-The values of this column corresponding to different distribution methods are :- append: 'a' hash: 'h' partkey text Detailed information about the distribution column including column number, type and other relevant information.
+The values of this column corresponding to different distribution methods are :- append: 'a' hash: 'h' partkey text Detailed information about the distribution column including column number, type and other relevant information. colocationid integer Colocation group to which this table belongs.
+Tables in the same group allow colocated joins and distributed rollups among other optimizations.
+This value references the colocationid column in the pg_dist_colocation table. repmodel char The method used for data replication.
+The values of this column corresponding to different replication methods are :- citus statement-based replication: 'c' postgresql streaming replication: 's'

-26.2 Shard table
+29.2 Shard table

-The pg_dist_shard table stores metadata about individual shards of a table.
+The pg\dist\shard table stores metadata about individual shards of a table.
 This includes information about which distributed table the shard belongs to and statistics about the distribution column for that shard.
 For append distributed tables, these statistics correspond to min / max values of the distribution column.
 In case of hash distributed tables, they are hash token ranges assigned to that shard.
 These statistics are used for pruning away unrelated shards during SELECT queries.